Barthel Index

 Step 3: Conduct the assessment

 Observe the patient performing each ADL task or rely on self-report or caregiver input if direct testing is impossible.
 It's also important to note the activities that the patient can accomplish while carrying aid to assist them.
-When scoring each item, the scale typically ranges from 0 to 10, with some items having a maximum score of 15.
+When scoring each item, this ordinal scale typically ranges from 0 to 10, with some items having a maximum score of 15.
 The scoring criteria should be followed accurately to ensure consistency in assessment.

 Step 4: Calculate the total score